 The Specific prompt represented the most constrained test case, limiting the model’s evaluation to a single protocol and attaching the corresponding section of the CIS Benchmark for reference.
 By providing explicit standards alongside the configuration, this test case measured the model’s ability to apply authoritative compliance rules within a defined scope.

-Chart 4.5: Specific Prompt Misconfiguration Detection Results
+Figure 5: Specific Prompt Misconfiguration Detection Results